Hot School Meals

 Mill on the Brue produce our hot school meals for Bruton Primary School.
 Menus change regularly and according to the season, a menu is available below and also from the school office for parents to view.
 Children going out on trips who would have a hot school meal on that day will receive a packed lunch provided by Mill on the Brue.

 After February half term, Mill on the Brue, will be offering up to three main meal lunch options each day which are to be chosen in advance.
-If you would like to sign your child up for hot school meals, please complete both forms in full and return to the office with payment (if applicable) by Friday 8th February at the latest.

 Payment can still be made by:

 • Debit or Credit Card via ParentMail or by phone and at the school office

 • Cash (in an envelope with your child’s name and Hot School Meals on the front)

 • Cheques (in an envelope with your child’s name and Hot School Meals on the front made payable to Somerset County Council)